-Couple Spent From $400,000 GoFundMe For Homeless Veteran Johnny Bobbitt, Jr., Money All Gone
+Couple Spent $400,000 GoFundMe For Homeless Veteran Johnny Bobbitt Jr., Money All Gone

-Last year, a couple made headlines for their good deed by raising $400,000 via GoFundMe to help a homeless veteran named Johnny Bobbitt, Jr. Today, Gizmodo reports that after a prolonged legal battle, Bobbitt’s attorney said the couple has spent the money and that there is nothing left.
+Last year, a couple made headlines for their good deed by raising $400,000 via GoFundMe to help a homeless veteran named Johnny Bobbitt Jr. Today, Gizmodo reports that after a prolonged legal battle, Bobbitt’s attorney said the couple has spent the money and that there is nothing left.

-As previously reported in Inquisitr, the couple, Katie McClure and Mark D’Amico, first crossed paths with Bobbitt in late 2017, after he gave his last $20 to McClure for gas when she was stranded at night on the side of I-95 in Philadelphia.
+As previously reported by the Inquisitr, the couple, Katie McClure and Mark D’Amico, first crossed paths with Bobbitt in late 2017, after he gave his last $20 to McClure for gas when she was stranded at night on the side of I-95 in Philadelphia.

-McClure and D’Amico were moved by Bobbitt’s generosity, and set up a GoFundMe campaign to raise funds to get help Bobbitt off the streets.
+McClure and D’Amico were moved by Bobbitt’s generosity, and set up a GoFundMe campaign to raise funds to help Bobbitt off the streets.
 However, things took a bad turn when the couple refused to give Bobbitt the funds, reportedly because they were afraid he would spend the money on drugs.
 NPR reports that D’Amico previously stated, “I don’t want him to do anything stupid.
 He’s a drug addict.
 That’s like me handing him a loaded gun.
 He has to do what he has to do to get his life together.”

 A year after the crowdfunding campaign, the dispute made its way to court.
 Bobbitt says that he received about $75,000 total, including a camper that the couple bought for him that he was eventually evicted from on their friend’s property.
 Bobbitt feared that the campaign money was used to fund extravagant purchases by the couple, including vacations and gambling trips.